ibnuda/fpmortals/manuscript/complete.md

 {width=70%}
 ![](images/balanceL-4.png)

-The fifth case is when we have full trees on both sides of the `left` and we must use their relative sizes to decide on how to re-balance.

 Untuk contoh ke lima, kita mempunyai pohon yang lengkap pada kedua sisi dari `left` dan kita harus menggunakan ukuran relatifnya untuk menentukan